Triads-Developer/labelR/README.md

 completed training through your qualification test, and so should be familiar with the task at hand.
 As such, the question prompt can be reduced from its form in the qualification test if desired.
-The short\_instruction\_list argument take another specially-formatted list object.
-The object’s content will render brief instructions in a left-hand sidebar next to eahc pariwise comparison.
+The short\_instruction\_list argument takes another specially-formatted list object.
+The object’s content will render brief instructions in a left-hand sidebar next to each pariwise comparison.
 The brief instructions will appear as a bulleted list (of dashes) containing simplified instruction or examples.
 Each element of the primary list is a sub-list.
-The first element of the sub-list is a string that will be rendered as a sub-title (a HTML h3 tag) in the list. this can be left blank using empty quotes.
+The first element of the sub-list is a string that will be rendered as a sub-title (HTML h3 tag) in the list.
+This can be left blank using empty quotes.
 Subsequent elements of the sub-list are strings, each of which will receive a separate bullet (dash).
 An example, also available in Text object found in data(“Text”), is shown